 Recently NPAQ members, through a survey, confirmed support for a significant expansion and better management of Queensland’s National Park Estate.
 No real surprise there.
-There was also clear support for NPAQ’s 10 points describing leading practice for ecotourism in national parks (see below).
+There was also clear support for NPAQ’s 10 points describing leading practice for ecotourism in national parks (and see below).
 We believe these would strengthen the current government ecotourism framework.

 Some members who responded to our survey also took the opportunity to share their concerns about the Queensland government’s recent request for expressions of interest to private operators for ecotourism infrastructure in three national parks: the Thorsborne Trail on Hinchinbrook National Park, the Cooloola Great Walk in Great Sandy National Park and the Whitsunday Island Trail on Whitsunday Islands National Park.
 Some member comments on this can be viewed here, presented in approximate proportion of views.
 This continues to be a contentious issue and strong views continue to be expressed, as in this letter to government.